Bootstrap-Program/week1-assignment-Tun-Dev/readme.txt

 To Run
 1. Unzip the files(if compressed)
-2. Go to top level directory of the project (wordCount) - you should see "src", "gradlew" here.
+2. Go to top level directory of the project (wordCount) - you should see "src", "gradlew" etc there.
 3. Execute this command in bash command line ./gradlew --refresh-dependencies - To refresh all dependencies
 4. Execute this command in bash command line ./gradlew test - To run the tests